-“High-functioning depression isn’t a diagnostic category from a medical standpoint.
-People can feel depressed, but the question with depression is for how long, and how much does it interfere with our capacity to go on with [our] life?”
+“High functioning depression isn’t a diagnostic category from a medical standpoint.
+People can feel depressed, but the question with depression is, for how long, and how much does it interfere with our capacity to go on with [our] life?”
+Bernstein says.

-There’s no difference between depression and high-functioning depression.
+There’s no difference between depression and “high functioning” depression.
 Depression ranges from mild to moderate to severe.
-In 2016, about 16.2 million Americans had at least one episode of major depression.
+In 2021, about 21 million Americans had at least one episode of major depression.

 — Daniel, publicist, Maryland

 “Living with high functioning depression is very hard.
 Even though you can go through work and life and mostly get things done, you’re not getting them done to your full potential.

 “Beyond that, no one really believes you’re struggling because your life isn’t falling apart yet.
 I was suicidal and close to ending it all in university, and no one would believe me because I wasn’t failing out of school or dressing like a complete mess.
 At work, it’s the same.
 We need to believe people when they ask for support.

 “Lastly, a lot of mental health services have needs-based requirements, where you have to appear a certain amount of depressed to get support.
 Even if my mood is really low and I am constantly considering suicide, I have to lie about my functioning to be able to access services.”

 “A good day is me being able to get up before or right at my alarm, shower, and put on my face.
 I can push through being around people, as my job as a software trainer calls me to.